ViolaFlower/Re-Console/README.md

 Re-Console is comprised of only open-source or source-available mods, which gives you the ability to see the code and contribute to the mods in the pack.
 Without mod developers hard work, Re-Console would not be possible.
 If you want to show the developers of these mods your appreciation, I encourage you to donate to them!

 ### 🚀 Performant
-Re-Console is built off of [Adrenaline](https://modrinth.com/modpack/adrenaline) by [devin](https://modrinth.com/user/devin), the performance modpack officially endorsed by Sodium.
+Re-Console is built off and kept in sync with [Adrenaline](https://modrinth.com/modpack/adrenaline) by [devin](https://modrinth.com/user/devin), the performance modpack officially endorsed by Sodium.
 This means Re-Console comes with all the features within [Adrenaline](https://modrinth.com/modpack/adrenaline), including;
 - Improved rendering & game logic performance
 - Improved memory and hardware usage
 - Improved world generation speed

 ### 📩 Up to Date
 Re-Console is usually one of the first modpacks to update in a stable state to new Minecraft and Legacy4J versions.
-It is also multi-version and multi-loader, giving you the choice between Latest MC (currently 1.21.1) and a version with long-term mod compatibility (currently 1.20.1) on both Fabric and Neoforge.
+It is also multi-version and multi-loader, giving you the choice between Latest MC (currently 1.21.1) and a version with long-term mod compatibility (currently 1.20.1) Fabric, Forge and Neoforge.